MarcoliveiraV/marcoliveirav.github.io/_posts/2025-10-27-CyclicScanner.md

 </div>
 <br>

-Going by highlights, the first part prints a string to announce that the file scan is starting, then gets the value of **ExternalStorageFirectory** from the environmental variables.
+Going by highlights, the first part prints a string to announce that the file scan is starting, then gets the value of **ExternalStorageDirectory** from the environmental variables.
 We then iterate each file in the directory and feed it to the function "scanFile", which seems to be the actual Scan caller.
 Let's have a look.

 ### ScanFile()